 - How to Prepare for Pay Raise Request Objections (Plus review 4 common ones.)

-A new job is one of the best route to higher employee pay.
+A new job is one of the best routes to higher employee pay.
 Remember, the first salary offer is not the employer’s best offer.
 Job candidates are expected to negotiate.
 Many women don’t.